 The Common Seal of the Council will be kept in a safe place in the custody of the Head of Legal & Democratic Governance.
 A decision of the Council or of any part of it will be sufficient authority for sealing any document necessary to give effect to the decision.
 The Common Seal will be affixed to those documents which in the opinion of the Head of Legal & Democratic Governance should be sealed.
-The affixing of the Common Seal will be attested by the Mayor or Deputy Mayor and the Head of Legal & Democratic Governance or other person authorised by him/her.
+The affixing of the Common Seal will be attested by the Head of Legal & Democratic Governance or other legal officer authorised by him/her and will be witnessed by a further legal officer authorised by the Head of Legal and Democratic Governance.